asmeurer/blog/posts/github-cuts.md

 ## Settings

-60. **Automatically protected branches make the branch difficult to delete when you are done with it.** My use-case is to create a branch for the release, which I want to protect, but I also want to delete the branch once it is merged.
+60. **Automatically protected branches make the branch difficult to delete when you are done with it.** My use-case is to create a branch for a release, which I want to protect, but I also want to delete the branch once it is merged.
 I can protect the branch automatically pretty easily, but then I have to go and delete the protection rule when it's merged to